cul-it/eureka_migration_tools/README.md

 # Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please also fork as needed.

 # .env File

 ## OKAPI Env

-These env variables are for your OKAPI reference environment.
-I suggest using bugfest as you want this data to be as up-to-date as possible.
+These environment variables are for your OKAPI reference environment.
+I suggest using BugFest as you want this data to be as up-to-date as possible.

 `OKAPI_URL` =